+Developing the Rules

 Secondary Data centers;

 Action Item: Ahern: If you’re interested in being on a FDSN Federated System task force- send Tim an email and it would be wonderful to get participation from other than US/Europe.
 The intent is to form a task force for this activity.